LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 ![image](https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/assets/78667207/c6874a65-d761-4994-96a4-2e46b996b07a)

-## GEGL Effects CE by Beaver
+## GEGL Effects  by Beaver

-GEGL effects CE is a GEGL Gimp plugin that does layer effects/text styling in Gimp.
+GEGL effects  is a GEGL Gimp plugin that does layer effects/text styling in Gimp.
 Allowing users to make all their favorite text styles.
-GEGL Effects CE ships with and requires three bonus filters, and two hidden operations.
+GEGL Effects  ships with and requires three bonus filters, and two hidden operations.
 You will find that gegl:bevel, gegl:innerglow and gegl:glassovertext are more useful on their own as they have more options in stand alone.

-## Instructions

-If you choose not to use prebuilt binaries.
-You must compile innerglow, glassovertext, zzstrokebevelimage,  bevel and gegleffectscontinual and put the .so/dll files in gegl-0.4/plug-ins.
-Then restart Gimp and go to Gimp's GEGL operations.
-You can effortlessly compile just by clicking on the sh file respectively for Windows (mysys2) or Linux

-## About GEGL Effects CE
+## About GEGL Effects

 In the early days this was the experimental version of GEGL Effects before becoming the default.
 Now this is a stable version of GEGL Effects that can co-exist with a designated old version of GEGL Effects (that I recommend people ignore).
 Presets from said old GEGL Effects will not work with this version.
 You can find old stable here. https://github.com/LinuxBeaver/GEGL-Effects---Layer-Effects-in-Gimp-using-GEGL/tree/main